lightonai/muse-docs/docs/home/concepts.md

 also be used to imbue the model with a specific style (e.g. of an author, legalese, etc.).
 If you are familiar with machine learning, skills are similar to fine-tuning.

 **We offer a number of pre-made business-ready 🤹 [Skills](/api/skills)**.
-You can use these out-of-the-box to solve common business use cases, such as summarization.
-Skills availability vary across model size and language.
+You can use these out-of-the-box to address common business use cases, such as summarization.
+Skills availability varies across model size and languages.

 **If you are interested in a specific skill, or if you have a dataset you think could be used for a skill, [get in touch with us](https://lightonmuse.typeform.com/skills).** We currently build and curate all skills, but we will soon enable you to build and share skills